opencollective/opencollective-frontend/rfcs/003-double-entry-ledger.md

      { fromCollective: 10165, collective: 58, amount: -5000 }, // from User to Collective
      { fromCollective: 58, collective: 1, amount: -250 },      // from Collective to Platform
      { fromCollective: 58, collective: 11004, amount: -250 },  // from Collective to Host
-     { fromCollective: 58, collective: 90000, amount: -175 },  // from Collective to Payment Processor
+     { fromCollective: 58, collective: 90000, amount: -175 },  // from Collective to Payment Provider
    ]
    ```